Social Icons

 Directed by Masahiko Minami

-Sword of the Stranger is one of those classy viewing experience that leaves you wondering why such a classy anime has not had a live action remake.
-This is a blood thirsty, sword wielding samurai action film that not only pleases with its action sequences, but also it’s story.
+Sword of the Stranger is one of those classy viewing experiences that leave you wondering why such an incredible anime hasn’t had a live-action remake.
+This is a bloodthirsty, sword-wielding samurai action film that not only satisfies with its action sequences but also with its story.

-The story takes place in Japan during I believe the Sengoku period where many warring factions are fighting for control.
-Well, that has nothing to do with this story, because our story starts with a young boy named Kataro and his dog who are being led away by a man as we come to realise they are being chased.
-The man tells Kataro to run and head to a temple, giving him a jewel and ask him to sell it in case he needs money.
+The story takes place in Japan, probably during the Sengoku period, a time of warring factions vying for control.
+But that backdrop doesn’t really matter, as our story begins with a young boy named Kotaro and his dog, who are on the run.
+A man helps them escape, instructing Kotaro to flee to a temple, giving him a jewel to sell if he needs money.

-This animation was rated as one of the best animation at the time of its release and I for one believe regardless of when, this is one of the best things you can see.
+This animation was rated as one of the best at the time of its release, and I wholeheartedly agree.
+No matter when you watch it, Sword of the Stranger is one of the best things you can experience.

 Wicked City (1987)